Nutrition Tips from The Masters

 It’s every golfer’s dream to compete at Augusta, and so with it comes huge anticipation, excitement and nerves.
 Which makes it difficult to stomach anything.
 Here’s how Shane Lowry recalls the day of his first win on the European Tour:

 “That morning, I couldn’t eat my breakfast.
 I got to the golf course and Neil (his coach, Neil Manchip) brought me into the players’ lounge and forced me to eat.”

 Lots of players will rent themselves a house close to the course for the tournament and surround themselves with friends, family, coaches and maybe their own chef.
-Shane should be particularly releaxed this year, considering he flew there in a private jet!
+Some even take a private jet!